trstlabs/intento/docs/contracts/Frontend.md

 // Keplr to use the same encryption seed across sessions for the account.
 // The benefit of this is that `trustlessjs.query.getTx()` will be able to decrypt
 // the response across sessions.

 ```

+TrustlessJS will decrypt encrypted outputs for transactions and queries locally given that enigmaUtils is defined.
+This can be injected by Keplr.

 ### Executing Contracts